IABTechLab/uid2docs/api/v2/guides/custom-publisher-integration.md

 This guide is intended for app developers and CTV broadcasters who would like to generate identity tokens utilizing UID2 for the RTB bid stream, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers.

-The guide outlines the [basic steps](#integration-steps) that you need to consider if you are building an integration without using an SDK.
+The guide outlines the [basic steps](#integration-steps) that you need to consider if you're building an integration without using an SDK.
 For example, you need to decide how to implement user login and logout, how to manage UID2 identity information and use it for targeted advertising, and how to refresh tokens, deal with missing identities, and handle user opt-outs.
 See also [FAQs](#faqs).

+The following are the options available for publishers to integrate with UID2:

+- Client JavaScript SDK, with UID2 Java SDK on the server.
+- Client JavaScript SDK, with custom server code.
+- Server-only integration, with UID2 Java SDK on server.
+- Server-only integration, with custom server code.

+This document provides details for the last option.

 Here's an [example application](https://example-srvonly-integ.uidapi.com/) that demonstrates the workflow.
 For the application documentation, see [Server-Only UID2 Integration Example](https://github.com/UnifiedID2/uid2-examples/blob/main/publisher/server_only/README.md).
 See also [FAQs](#faqs).